pedrohazevedovm/ARNIQA/README.md

 # ARNIQA-ConvNeXt: Deep Learning Project

-ARNIQA forked repository: Repository forked from the original ARNIQA repository containing modifications for training ARNIQA change ResNet-50 for ConvNeXt tiny architeture.
+ARNIQA forked repository: Repository forked from the original ARNIQA repository containing ARNIQA changes to choose ResNet-50 or ConvNeXt tiny architeture as encoder.

-Added KonIQ-10k, HRIQ and UHD-IQA datasets classes and splits to the training ARNIQA.
+Also added KonIQ-10k, HRIQ and UHD-IQA datasets classes and splits to train, validate and test ARNIQA with these datasets.

 # ARNIQA (WACV 2024 Oral)